 A mesothelioma, asbestosis, or asbestos-related lung cancer diagnosis does not erase your legal rights.
 If you worked at any Kankakee School District 111 facility as a boilermaker, pipefitter, insulator, HVAC mechanic, electrician, millwright, or in-house maintenance worker, you may have grounds for a substantial claim against the manufacturers who supplied asbestos-containing materials to that facility.

-Missouri’s asbestos statute of limitations gives most claimants five years from the date of diagnosis to file suit.
+Illinois’s asbestos statute of limitations gives most claimants two years from the date of diagnosis to file suit.
 If you were diagnosed recently, your window is open.
 Pending 2026 legislation could change how trust fund claims are processed in Missouri.
 A toxic tort attorney specializing in Missouri asbestos exposure claims can evaluate your work history, connect your diagnosis to occupational exposure, and pursue claims against responsible manufacturers and trust funds.

-Who May Have Been Exposed at Kankakee School District 111
+Who May Have Been Exposed at Kankakee School District 111 Illinois

 Tradesmen at Highest Risk for Asbestos Exposure